 Financial Aid Home

-Financial assistance is provided through many forms.
+Financial assistance is provided in many forms.
 Through a process of careful planning and preparation, higher education can be an obtainable goal.
-Each student must take the responsibility to review his or her goals, evaluate their family’s financial situation and determine a course of action.
+Each student must take the responsibility to review his or her goals, evaluate their family’s financial situation, and determine a course of action.

 Before explaining how financial aid is determined and what sources of financial assistance are available it would be helpful to familiarize yourself with some of the terms you will encounter.
 Please read the Glossary of Terms so that you will better understand the information provided.

 Financial aid is determined by the amount of “financial need”.
 Financial need is determined by a formula using the Expected Family Contribution (EFC) subtracted from the Cost of Attendance(COA).

 The “financial need” or “unmet need” is the maximum amount a student can receive in state and federal financial aid funds.
 While many students will show some unmet need, most grant aid is awarded to students with the greatest unmet need.
 Students who show unmet need, but do not qualify for grant aid, may qualify for loans, work-study, scholarships, and tax credits.

 A student’s annual cost of attendance will vary based upon the following criteria:

 The cost of attendance includes standard allowances for tuition and fees, books and supplies, room and board, transportation, technology, and miscellaneous expenses.
 Students are provided with their annual calculated cost of attendance upon request.

 Students can meet the Cost of Attendance (COA) through:

 Family Contributions – Your EFC is based on income, assets, expenses, size of family, age of parents, number of working parents, number of students in college, and extraordinary circumstances.